josefin-werme/LAVA/README.md

 -   **Sample overlap file** (optional)

-    -   This can be obtained using the results from cross-trait LDSC (check out the ‘vignettes/sample\_overlap.Rmd’ file for a walk through on how to do this)
+    -   This can be obtained using the results from cross-trait LDSC (see the ‘vignettes/sample\_overlap.Rmd’ file for a walk through on how to do this)

 ## Process input